 Any student that has completed, in a previous degree at the U of A, the GET portion of this requirement will NOT be required to complete it again.
 But they will still be required to complete the course portion of the requirement.

 Thesis-based master's students must complete all the requirements within four years of the term in which they first register in their program.
 Course-based master's students must complete all requirements within six years of the term in which they first register in their program.

 Advisors and supervisors

-When students enter the master's program an advisor will assist them in the selection of courses and in the overall planning of their program.
-All students in the thesis-based master's program must have a Supervisor - a member of academic staff who will supervise their thesis research and the production of their written thesis.
-Once appointed, a Supervisor assumes the role, held formerly by the Advisor, of helping the student plan the balance of his/her coursework and also chairs the student's supervisory committee.
+When students enter the master's program an advisor will assist them for the selection of courses and in the overall planning of their program.
+All students in the thesis-based master's program must have a Supervisor - a member of academic staff - who will supervise their thesis research and the production of their written thesis.
+Once appointed, a thesis Supervisor assumes the role, held formerly by the course-based Program Advisor, of helping the student plan the balance of his/her coursework, etc.

 For all master's students, the pass mark in any course taken while registered in the FGSR is a grade of C+.
-All students, moreover, must maintain a minimum cumulative program grade point average of 2.7 throughout the course of the program.(In cases where the cumulative program grade point average falls between 2.3 and 2.7 the department may recommend continuation in the program for a specified probationary period; in any case, convocation may not take place with a cumulative program grade point average of less than 2.7.)
+All students, moreover, must maintain a minimum cumulative program grade point average (GPA) of 2.7 throughout the course of the program.(In cases where the cumulative GPA falls between 2.3 and 2.7 the department may recommend continuation in the program for a specified probationary period; in any case, convocation may not take place with a cumulative GPA of less than 2.7.)

 Successful completion of the MEd does not make the degree-holder eligible for teacher certification.
-Successful completion of the MEd does not guarantee admission to the Department's doctoral program.
+Also, successful completion of the MEd does not guarantee admission to the Department's doctoral program.